Frequently Asked Questions

 I can't vouch that it is 100 % accurate, but it's a good place to start.

-Kenneth Massey is a professor of mathematics at Carson-Newman University in
+Kenneth Massey is a professor of mathematics at Carson-Newman University in Jefferson City, TN,

-Jefferson City, TN.
 He received his B.S. from Bluefield College and a master's degree (ABD) in mathematics from Virginia Tech.

 His research involved Krylov subspaces in the field of numerical linear algebra.

-Kenneth is a partner with Limfinity consulting,
+Massey is a partner with Limfinity consulting,

 and produces the Massey Ratings, which provide objective

 team evaluation for professional, college, and high school sports.
 His college football

 ratings were a component of the Bowl Championship Series from 1999-2013.